Bus passenger journeys in England quarterly figures.

 Geographical coverage: England

-In quarter 2 (April to June) 2014, there were 1.15 billion passenger journeys on local buses in England.
+In October to December 2014, there were 1.17 billion local bus passenger journeys in England.

 |Most recent data|